 #1: Don’t cancel, postpone

-No one really wants a class to cancel.
+No one really wants a class to be canceled.
 Not you, not the instructor, nor the students who were excited to attend.
 While they may be absent for the next few weeks during this crisis, their interest in class is unlikely to abate.
-If you can, consider postponing your classes instead of canceling, so that when things calm down, everyone can still get the class they were looking forward to.
+If you can, consider postponing your classes instead of canceling so that when things calm down, everyone can still get the class they were looking forward to.
 Postponing also allows you to keep more cash with your organization rather than refunding it all back to the student.

 #2: Consider remote instruction

 Follow the lead of many higher education institutions and consider temporarily shifting existing classes to remote instruction through video.
-Many classes and presentations can be live broadcast to attendees with affordable and accessible software solutions.
-From Vimeo or YouTube’s live streaming services to conferencing providers like Google Hangouts Meet, Zoom, and GoToMeeting.
+Many classes and presentations can be live broadcast to attendees with affordable and accessible software solutions, from Vimeo or YouTube’s live streaming services to conferencing providers like Google Hangouts Meet, Zoom, and GoToMeeting.

 For example, rather than cancel a show, one arts organization we follow is recording its spring youth drama performance and providing streaming video access to its ticket holders.
 A great, creative solution to the problem at hand!